matteodefra/matteodefra.github.io/about.md

 image = "/assets/about/output/basic-plot.svg"
 +++

-Graduated student in Computer Science at University of Pisa.
-Contact me and feel free to have a look at my Github and LinkedIn page!
+PhD student in Computer Science at University of Geneva.
+Feel free to reach me out and have a look at my Github and LinkedIn page!

 ~~~
 <p align="center" width="100%">